 Surface Pro and Surface RT users welcomed the latest March Patch Tuesday release, in which Microsoft provided a firmware upgrade for the Surface Pro tablet to help improve issues surrounding connectivity and other usability problems.

-A wireless issue came to light when end users complained about limited connectivity using Microsoft's new Surface tablets.
-Although the issue was sporadic across the Surface product line, it was enough for end users to voice concerns about the bug.
+A wireless issue came to light when end users complained about limited connectivity using

 "I'm angry at Microsoft at what was a mangled Surface release," said Alexei Miller, executive vice president of DataArt, a New York-based custom software developer.
 "It's an excellent product and it's hugely under appreciated by the market.
 [However], the basic productivity apps of Surface were not up to snuff."
 In comparison, Miller described Microsoft's Windows Phone as a well-thought-out product.